In a nutshell

 For travellers, the term "Ko Lanta" specifically refers to Ko Lanta Yai ("Big Ko Lanta"), as opposed to Ko Lanta Noi ("Little Ko Lanta"), with the latter being a quiet rural island that sits between Lanta Yai and the mainland.
 The Ko Lanta archipelago includes dozens of smaller islands that can be visited as day trips.
 All of them are part of Mu Ko Lanta National Park.

-Lanta's food scene is quite good on the whole, though it's worth travelling from beach to beach as each area has its highlights.
+Lanta's food scene is quite good; though it's worth travelling from beach to beach as each area has its highlights.
 The best Italian is in Khlong Nin; Haad Phra Ae is the place for Indian and Mexican; Saladan has the cheapest (and possibly best) seafood; Khlong Khong is the only option for Greek; and Khlong Dao boasts some of the finest bakeries.
 Though you'll find exceptions, the cheapest and most authentic Thai is usually found in roadside eateries rather than resorts.

 Not usually thought of as a party destination, Lanta's nightlife scene has steadily grown over the years.
 You'll now find thumping live music venues, sports bars, gay nights and no shortage of fire-spinning shows at chilled-out reggae bars along the beaches.
-For details on the latest parties and events, check out facebook.com/groups/lanta.
+For details on the latest parties and events, check out the the Ko Lanta Facebook group.